ptrefall/fluid-hierarchical-task-network/README.md

     }
 }
 ```
 You might notice that we had to override the debug properties.
 We set the collections to null and the boolean flags to false for now.
-We will cover debugging later in this document.
+We will cover debugging later.

 Out of convenience we extend our context with some specialized world state manipulation methods now that we have defined our world state.
 ```C#